RyanLule/Heat-Transfer-Matlab-Simulation-/README.md

 where `Q_heater(t)` is the PID controller output (heater power, saturated between 0 W and a maximum actuator limit).

-**Important modelling note:** the convective coefficient `h` calculated in `heat_transfer_analysis.m` describes internal wall-to-fluid heat transfer and is large (thousands of W/m².K), appropriate for forced convection inside the pipe.
-This is *not* reused as the ambient heat-loss coefficient in the control model — an insulated pipe loses heat to the surrounding air through a much smaller external coefficient (`U_loss`, ~15 W/m².K here).
-Conflating the two would make the setpoint unreachable with a realistically sized heater.

 ## Results